We may earn money or products from the companies mentioned in this post.

 Island Jerk Salmon Grilled on Cedar Planks

 This is a simple, yet elegant way to grill salmon.
-It’s also very tasty too.
-The salmon basically steaks on the soaked cedar planks, picking up flavors from the cedar planks, flavors from whatever liquid the planks were soaked in and the smoky flavors from the grill.
+Grilling salmon on soaked cedar planks, allows the salmon to pick up flavors from the soaked planks.
+Flavors from the liquid the planks are soaked in plus the smoky flavors from the grill.
 We soaked the cedar planks in a Riesling White Wine that lends a sweet, fruity taste which comes from the apricot and peach flavors found in the wine.
+Island Jerk Salmon Grilled on Cedar Planks is super delicious!

 Soak the Planks

 You can soak cedar planks in a variety of different liquids such as: water, wine, sake, beer, tea or apple cider.
 Experiment with different liquids and see which one you like best.
 We used a Riesling White Wine.
 The average soaking time depends really on how long you want to soak your planks.
-I found that a minimum of 2 hours works best.
+I found that a minimum of 2 hours works best and for full flavor, a maximum of 6 hours.
+This is only a guide therefore see what your family likes.

 Cedar Plank Care